MusicalNinjaDad/warhammer/Act4_Clear_Skaven_from_Marienburg/Episode3_Tournament/Scrolls/scrolls.md

 - Written on a piece of lint
 - Ink must include troll blood & be mixed by someone with manuf. potions
+- There is a similar spell at L4 - which needs a bit of troll brain
+  - trolls are nasty:
+    - their stomach juice can disolve anything or anyone very fast
+    - they can regenerate even when nearly dead (must remove head - see use of petuitary gland)

 ## Raya's chances